michaldyczko/pytorch-parametrizations/README.md

     torch.nn.Sigmoid()
 )

-# Register the spectral parametrization for every Conv2d and ConvTranspose2d layer in the module
+# Register the spectral parametrization for every Conv2d and ConvTranspose2d module in the module
 register_spectral_parametrization(module)

 print(module)